 How to edit or delete a recurring income?

 You can edit or delete a recurring income when you are surfing the list of your upcoming and paid incomes.
-Tap the recurring income and hit on the green badge under the income name to edit it or hit the "Delete income" button for deletion.
+Tap the recurring income and hit on the green badge under the income name to edit it, or hit the "Delete income" button for deletion.

-Tap All incomes to see the list of all active and inactive incomes.
+Tap All Incomes to see the list of all active and inactive incomes.
 Swipe left on the income you would like to edit or delete.

-You can’t edit the income name as this is basically the same as creating a new one.
-However, if you modify the merchant's name on the income transaction and apply the change “For ALL transactions”, the recurring income will be also updated.
+You can’t edit the income name, as this is basically the same as creating a new one.
+However, if you modify the merchant's name on the income transaction and apply the change “For ALL transactions,” the recurring income will also be updated.

 To stop planning for a recurring income, hit the “Mark as inactive” button in the income details.
 It will then be moved to “Inactive income” in the “All recurring incomes” section.